 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2022, Mercury Engineering reported total greenhouse gas emissions of approximately 2,067,000 kg CO2e for Scope 1 and 2, and about 116,081,000 kg CO2e for Scope 3 emissions.
-The breakdown for Scope 1 included approximately 1,854,000 kg CO2e, while Scope 2 emissions were about 17,000 kg CO2e (market-based) and 213,000 kg CO2e (location-based).
-Significant contributors to Scope 3 emissions included business travel (approximately 2,751,000 kg CO2e) and purchased goods and services (about 45,139,000 kg CO2e).
+In 2022, Mercury Engineering reported total greenhouse gas emissions of approximately 1,871,000 kg CO2e for Scope 1 and 2, and about 116,081,000 kg CO2e for Scope 3 emissions.
+The breakdown for Scope 1 included 1,854,000 kg CO2e, while Scope 2 emissions were reported at 17,000 kg CO2e (market-based) and 213,000 kg CO2e (location-based).
+Significant contributors to Scope 3 emissions included purchased goods and services (approximately 45,139,000 kg CO2e) and employee commuting (about 6,778,000 kg CO2e).
 Mercury Engineering has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 22.5% by 2030, using 2021 as the base year.
-Additionally, the company plans for 77.4% of its suppliers, based on spend for purchased goods and services, to have science-based targets by 2027.
-These targets align with the goal of limiting global warming to well below 2°C, demonstrating Mercury's commitment to sustainable practices in the construction and engineering sector.
+Additionally, the company is committed to ensuring that 77.4% of its suppliers, based on spend for purchased goods and services, will have science-based targets by 2027.
+These targets align with the IEA NZE 2050 scenario, which aims for net-zero energy-related carbon dioxide emissions by 2050, contributing to the global effort to limit temperature rise to 1.5°C. Mercury Engineering's proactive approach to sustainability reflects its commitment to reducing its carbon footprint and enhancing the resilience of its operations in the face of climate change.

 Access structured emissions data, company-specific emission factors, and source documents